 Logging in to develop and manage your site is serious work. in the case of WIX and other “freemium” web services, you may not get much space at all and are forced to utilize 3rd party hosting solutions and then embed.
 Regardless, as your pool of content grows, juggling your website development, and every other profile like Youtube’s content creator dashboard really eats up time.
 Now multiply that for each platform you want to publish to.

-Maybe in the future we’ll see a reverse integration into site services.
-Such as posting your content directly to your site it push that content onto Youtube, Soundcloud, and beyond, complete with all the proper accessibility and metadata attributes.
+Maybe in the future, we’ll see a reverse integration into site services such as posting your content directly to your site and having it push that content onto Youtube, Soundcloud, and beyond, complete with all the proper accessibility and metadata attributes.
 That simply hasn’t happened yet.

 Most hosts will let you install CMS optionally: WordPress is the most commonly used and actively developed.
 On top of that, there are literally a TON of free and paid add-ons in the forms of plugins and themes which give you complete solutions over the look and feel of your site.
 They even provide you with W.Y.S.I.W.Y.G. editors so you can build your site how you want without having to learn how to code.
 All the web tools available today have grown in sophistication and ease-of-use, which means you get even more control over how you wish to present your content online.